SysAdminDoc/BraveDebloat/README.md

 2. Creates a temporary `.reg` file with policy settings.
 3. Applies the file to the Windows Registry.
 4. Deletes the temporary file after completion.

+## 📥 Usage

+Download or copy the `debloat-brave.bat` file from this repository and **run it as Administrator**.

+> 🛡️ **Note:** Running as Administrator is required to apply system-wide registry changes.

+## 🧠 Why Debloat Brave?

+While Brave is a great browser for privacy, some of its built-in features—like Rewards, Wallet, and AI Chat—may be unnecessary or undesired for certain users.
+This script helps you strip it down to just what you need.

+## 📜 License

+MIT